SimulacraAtTanagra/Million_Tweet_Parser/README.md

 --page_size: This command line argument is required.
 It will ask for how many records to request from the API per call.

 --num_pages: This command line argument is optional.
-If not provided, your script should continue requesting data until the entirety of the content has been exhausted.
+If not provided, the script will continue requesting data until the entirety of the content has been exhausted.
 If this argument is provided, continue querying for data num_pages times.

 --output: This command line argument is optional.
-If not provided, your script should simply print results to stdout.
-If provided, your script should write the data to the file (in this case, results.json).
+Specify a filename and extension to save output, otherwise it will print on screen by default.

 None of the arguments or variables above need to be encapsulated in quotes to denote string.